Foster Care

 All children in foster care in Ohio are eligible for Medicaid, which covers a wide range of medical and dental services.

-Foster parents are encouraged to find medical providers who accept Medicaid to make the most of these benefits.
+Foster parents are encouraged to find medical providers who accept Medicaid to maximize these benefits.

 What Disqualifies You As a Foster Parent in Ohio?

 Knowing how to become a foster parent is important.
-However, you’ll also want to know what might disqualify you from becoming a foster parent in Ohio:
+However, you may also wonder what disqualifies someone from becoming a foster parent in Ohio.

 • Debilitating health concerns